 It wasn’t until I accepted myself just as I was in this moment, that I was free to change.Carl Rogers

-learning how to befriend yourself requires that you learn to love and value yourself
+learning how to befriend yourself requires that you learn to love and value yourself And build self-trust

 We hear a lot about self-care and self-love, but self-awareness doesn’t really have the same buzz factor.
 If to be known is to be loved, though, then the first step to loving yourself well is to get to know yourself.
 And in order to offer yourself meaningful and targeted care, you first need to own and understand the truth of who and how you are and what you want and need.

-Furthermore, if we want to show up fully to life, with purpose, health, and joy in every season, and become our healthiest and truest selves, we must do the work to get to know our current patterns of thought and behaviour, our root fears and motivations, what lights us up or stresses us out.
+Furthermore, if we want to show up fully to life, with freedom, purpose, wholeness, and joy in every season, and become our healthiest and truest selves, we must do the work to get to know our current patterns of thought and behaviour, our root fears and motivations, what lights us up or stresses us out.